debpal/OptiDamTool/docs/userguide.rst

 its sediment trapping efficiency falls below a defined threshold, the simulation dynamically updates the system.
 This includes adjusting system connectivity, recalculating controlled drainage areas, and updating sediment inflows to other dams in the network.

-The simulation continues for a user-defined number of years or terminates early if all dams become inactive.
+The simulation continues for a user-defined number of years or terminates early if either all dams become inactive or sediment release from the watershed exceeds the given threshold limit.
 The function returns a dictionary where each key corresponds to a DataFrame containing dam lifespan results, system-wide sedimentation statistics, individual dam performance metrics, and the simulation parameters used.